Xolile Tshabalala

-Xolile Tshabalala (born 9 April 1977) is a South African actor.
-She is notable for the roles in the several popular television serials including 4Play: Sex Tips for Girls, Secrets & Scandals, Blood & Water and Housekeepers.
+Xolile Tshabalala (born 9 April 1977) is a South African actress.
+She is notable for her roles in several popular television series including 4Play: Sex Tips for Girls, Secrets & Scandals, Blood & Water, and Housekeepers.

 Personal life

 She was born in Vrede, Free State.
 She is named after her paternal grandmother.
 She graduated from the National School of the Arts Theatre with honors and as well as 'Best Overall Performer'.